Frank W. Zammetti

 team of developers to complete this critical initiative.

-* Intranet – I championed creation of an Intranet in 1996, before Intranets were common, and won the backing of our management.
-I then independently designed and developed it, including an online purchase request system, HR documentation library, self-maintaining Novell Directory Service-based phone list, customizable portal home page, an online timesheet entry component and workflow management tools.
+* Intranet – I championed the creation of an Intranet in 1996, before Intranets were common, and won the backing of our management based on after-hours prototyping work showed them what was possible.
+I then independently designed and developed it, including an online purchase request system with routing and lifecycle management, HR documentation library, self-maintaining Novell Directory Service-based phone list, customizable portal home page, an online timesheet entry component and workflow management tools.

 I am a big proponent of open-source product